deedubyalabs/crm-pro/memory-bank/development-roadmap.md

 *   **PROActive OS Adaptation Summary:** Projects dashboard list view with AI insights.
 Comprehensive Project details view with clear navigation to various integrated sections.
 Deep integration and display of relevant linked data within each section.
 Functionality to easily add new related items with AI assistance.
 Deep relational linking in Supabase schema.
 Embedded chat interface within Project details view for AI agents.
 Proactive AI assistance for project management.
 *   **Tasks:**
     *   [TO DO] Develop a Projects dashboard list view displaying key project details and summaries, potentially with AI-powered insights or action item suggestions.
-    *   [TO DO] Create a comprehensive Project details view with a clear navigation structure (sidebar or tabs) to various sections mirroring the required modules (Summary, Financial, Schedule of Values, Documents, Time, Files & Photos, Contacts, Schedule, Procurement, Client Access, Reports).
+    *   [COMPLETED] Create a comprehensive Project details view with a clear navigation structure (sidebar or tabs) to various sections mirroring the required modules (Summary, Financial, Schedule of Values, Documents, Time, Files & Photos, Contacts, Schedule, Procurement, Client Access, Reports).
     *   [TO DO] Ensure each section within the Project details view is deeply integrated and displays relevant linked data (e.g., Financial section shows linked invoices, expenses, change orders; Documents section shows linked files; Time section shows linked time entries), with this data accessible to AI agents via the ADF.
     *   [TO DO] Implement functionality within each section to easily add new related items (e.g., add a new Daily Log from the Documents section, add a new Time Entry from the Time section), potentially with AI assistance for data entry or task creation.
     *   [TO DO] Ensure deep relational linking in the Supabase schema between Projects and all related entities (Estimates, Invoices, Expenses, Time Entries, Documents, Jobs, Contacts, Schedule, etc.), integrated into the ADF.